-57Fe+ from 56FeH+.
+NanoSIMS analysis of 57Fe provided subcellular detail of how iron is trafficked through the cell by vesicles and vacuolar globoids.
+Subcellular imaging of 57Fe was facilitated by the recent addition of the RF O- source to the NanoSIMS allowing measurement of positively charged iron ions with discrimination of 57Fe+ from 56FeH+.
 By contrast, the negative 57Fe ions could not be resolved with the Cs+ beam (Fig. S7).
-The combination of isotope labelling and NanoSIMS is a powerful technique to study dynamic transport processes, including 15N: protein accumulation in wheat grain (Moore et al., 2016), dimethylsulphoniopropionate metabolism using sulphur-34 (34S) in microalgae (Raina et al., 2017) and zinc-70 (70 Zn) uptake in radish roots (Ondrasek et al., 2019).
+The combination of isotope labelling and NanoSIMS is a powerful technique to study dynamic transport processes, including 15N/protein accumulation in wheat grain (Moore et al., 2016), dimethylsulfoniopropionate metabolism using 34S in microalgae (Raina et al., 2017) and 70Zn uptake in radish roots (Ondrasek et al., 2019).
 Although NanoSIMS cannot determine the precise concentration of 57Fe, the enrichment of 57Fe compared to 56Fe with similar physical properties can be reliably determined, as shown by the small statistical variance between different images of the same tissue and biological replicates (Fig. 4).
-While our analysis was restricted to one time point in grain development (21 dpa), it nevertheless provided a dynamic snapshot of iron translocation by visualizing the 57Fe: 56Fe ratio and distinguishing between 'old' iron and newly translocated iron.
+While our analysis was restricted to one time point in grain development (21 dpa), it nevertheless provided a dynamic snapshot of iron translocation by visualizing the 57Fe/56Fe ratio and distinguishing between 'old' iron and newly translocated iron.

 The small, 57Fe-enriched bodies in the aleurone cells (Fig. 5a) have not previously been observed.
 The high 57Fe enrichment indicates that this is a pool of iron that has recently entered the cell.
 Some of the 57Fe-rich bodies appeared to merge with the larger iron-phytate globoids which were also observed by NanoSIMS using the Cs+ beam (Moore et al., 2012).
-It is probable that the higher sensitivity achieved by mapping iron as Fe+ with the O- beam, rather than FeO- with the Cs+ beam, enabled visualization of the small 57Fe-enriched particles, which are low in PO, and thus contain little phosphate or phytic acid (Fig. 5b).
+It is probable that the higher sensitivity achieved by mapping iron as Fe+ with the O- beam, rather than FeO- with the Cs+ beam, enabled visualization of the small 57Fe-enriched particles, which are low in PO, and thus contain little phosphate or phytic acid (Fig 5b).
 Because free iron is cytotoxic, iron in these small bodies may be bound to citrate or nicotianamine (NA).
-A pool of iron-citrate was found in aleurone cells of mature wheat grains using X-ray absorption near edge structure (XANES) imaging (De Brier et al., 2016; Pongrac et al., 2020).
-These studies did not detect iron-NA in aleurone cells and this iron species may only occur during grain filling.
-At 20 dpa, transcripts of TaNAS9, encoding a NA synthase, are abundant in aleurone cells (Fig. S10), which is approximately the same stage as our NanoSIMS analysis.
-Other techniques such as time-of-flight SIMS analysis of small organic molecules could be used to establish if NA is present in younger grain tissues.
+A pool of Fe-citrate was found in aleurone cells of mature wheat grains using XANES imaging (De Brier et al., 2016; Pongrac et al., 2020).
+These studies did not detectFe-NA in aleurone cells and this iron species may only occur during grain filling.
+At 20 dpa, transcripts of TaNAS9, encoding a NA synthase, are abundant in aleurone cells (Suppl.
+Fig. S10), which is approximately the same stage as our NanoSIMS analysis.
+Other techniques such as Time-of-Flight SIMS analysis of small organic molecules could be used to establish if NA is present in younger grain tissues.

 Detection of vesicles enriched in 57Fe in all grain tissues from both control and TaVIT2 grain indicates that iron translocation is predominantly symplastic.
-Only a small number of NanoSIMS images captured an iron signal in cell walls, see Fig. S11.
+Only a small number of NanoSIMS images captured an iron signal in cell walls, see Suppl.
+Fig S11.
 It is currently unclear how iron is transported through the plant cytosol, although NA is thought to play a key role (Mari et al., 2020).
 Our study suggests that vesicle transport could also be involved.
 Vesicle-mediated transport of iron has been reported in erythrocytes, where a large flux of iron is delivered to the mitochondria for haem biosynthesis (Hamdi et al., 2016).